-We frequently work with clients who have access to their site metrics but feel like they're trying to read tea leaves.
+How to use Google Analytics is a mystery to many of our clients; they look at the reports but feel like they’re trying to read tea leaves.
 They often need some guidance in interpreting what they see.
 At a recent round-table that I moderated, participants found the below examples helpful.
 They remarked how they gave them a clearer understanding of how Google Analytics (or a similar tool) can help them make decisions that impact their bottom line and move their mission forward.

 A client (a nonprofit camp) had done some paid advertising through various local magazines.
 When asked about rerunning their ads, they asked “Is it worth it”?